Kanchana Ganga (1984 film): Plot

 Kanchana and Ganga are friends.
 Kanchana wants to become a lawyer.
 Ganga always dreams of wealth.
 Kanchana is in love with Prabhakar.
 Kanchana discovers that Jayasimha is a murderer and sentenced to jail for two years.
 She starts hating Jayasimha.
 Ganga goes to Kanchana's home leaving her parents as they are trying to marry her off to a person who was already married.
 Kanchana's paternal uncle, Prabhakar's father and aunt Annapurnamma accept Prabhakar and Kanchana's marriage.
 Annapurnamma calls Kanchana to introduce him to her relatives.
 Kanchana and Ganga visit her home.
 There, Annapurnamma shows off her jewellery to Kanchana and Ganga and also tells them about other property details.

 Knowing Prabhakar's property details, Ganga wants to marry him.
 She molests him and tells him that she loves him.
 She asks him to kiss her once and tells him she will go away.
 Prabhakar does so and Jayasimha sees them.
 He tells the same to Kanchana and her paternal uncle who do not believe him.
 Prabhakar visits Kanchana's home where they start moving closely.
 Kanchana returns home and sees them.
 Prabhakar silently leaves for his home.
 Ganga tells Kanchana that Prabhakar actually loved her and goes away.

 Ganga calls Prabhakar and tells that Kanchana asked her to leave and she is going to the railway station.
 Prabhakar stops her and they go to a hotel.
-Where in they make love, marry the next day and go to Prabhakar's home.
+Where in they have sex, marry the next day and go to Prabhakar's home.
 Prabhakar's father and aunt scold them as they understood that Ganga married Prabhakar only to become rich.
 Prabhakar's father tells her that his cousin Annapurnamma is the owner of all the properties and asks them to leave.